monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 1. 03.47.00.
 Creating a relationship between user and listings.
 For instance, only allowing logged in users to create a new listing.
 This is basically protecting routes.

 1. 03.51.30.
 Creating a relationship between listings and users.
+The following command creates one user in the database.

+        php artisan migrate:refresh --seed

+    Tinker is a command line tool that allows you to do pretty much anything you can within your code.

+        php artisan tinker
+        \App\Models\Users::first();

+1. 04.05.45.
+Create route for /listings/manage.